rohitkumar1999/TimeDistributedCNN-RNN/README.md

 # CNN-RNN architecture using Time Distributed Layers

 The model architecture is targeted to achieve a nominal accuracy for video analysis.
-It was a part of a sign language detection project made for TicTechToe-18 @DAIICT.
+It was a part of a sign language detection project made for TicTechToe-18  @DAIICT which basically works as an helping hand between normal and differently abled persons.

 ## Getting Started